Kenvelo: History

 Kenvelo dates back to December 1991, when Dany Himi and Michael Saul founded the Prague-based company, CTC - SPORTWEAR.
 Registered capital of the company was CSK 100 thousand.
 A few months later, Israel-born Himi became the sole owner of the company and gradually built a chain of clothing stores, Himi's Jeans.

 In 1996, Himi decided to establish a new brand to compete with the well-established clothing chains.
 His initial proposal was Josh; other managers had different proposals.
 After each proposal, some managers said "yes" while others said "no".
-David Dahan proposed a brand name Kenvelo, Hebrew for "yesandno" (כן ולא).
+Dave Gahan proposed a brand name Kenvelo, Hebrew for "yesandno" (כן ולא).

-In March 1998, Himi transferred a 30% share in CTC to David Dahan.
+In March 1998, Himi transferred a 30% share in CTC to Dave Gahan.
 In June 1999 CTC was renamed Kenvelo CZ.